What is erectile dysfunction and how does it affect veterans?

 Erectile dysfunction is rated under Diagnostic Code (DC) 7522 per 38 CFR § 4.115b, Schedule of Ratings — Genitourinary System, Diagnoses — Penis, diseases and injuries of.

-DC 7522 specifically covers “penis, deformity, with loss of erectile power.”
-The rating criteria are narrow — the schedular rating requires both deformity and loss of erectile power.
-However, the more significant benefit for most veterans with ED is Special Monthly Compensation (SMC-K) for loss of use of a creative organ, which is awarded separately from the schedular rating.
+DC 7522 covers “penis, deformity, with loss of erectile power.”
+Prior to November 14, 2021, the VA assigned a 20% schedular rating when both penile deformity and loss of erectile power were present.
+However, effective November 14, 2021, the VA updated DC 7522 so that ED is now rated at 0% only regardless of whether deformity is present.
+The critical benefit for veterans with ED is Special Monthly Compensation (SMC-K) for loss of use of a creative organ, which is awarded separately and provides meaningful monthly compensation even with a 0% schedular rating.

 Rating criteria for erectile dysfunction

-Monthly payment: $0 from the schedular rating, but you still qualify for SMC-K (approximately $136.06/month) for loss of use of a creative organ.
-This is the critical point — a 0% rating for ED is not worth nothing.
-The SMC-K payment makes it financially significant.
+Monthly payment: $0 from the schedular rating itself, but you qualify for SMC-K (approximately $139.87/month) for loss of use of a creative organ.
+This is the critical point — a 0% ED rating is not worth nothing.
+The SMC-K payment provides real monthly compensation, and establishing service connection at 0% also allows you to claim secondary conditions.

 Special Monthly Compensation — K rate (SMC-K)